bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3762817147856516in"} -->

-One of the reasons I like this site is well because I agree with many of the things they\'re talking about and they agree with me.
-But as you look around, you\'re going to see that most articles talk about best practices.
-These aren\'t rules, these are just ideas and suggestions for you to think about.
-So, for instance, one suggestion is don\'t use color.
+One of the reasons I like this site is well because I agree with many of the things they&apos;re talking about and they agree with me.
+But as you look around, you&apos;re going to see that most articles talk about best practices.
+These aren&apos;t rules, these are just ideas and suggestions for you to think about.
+So, for instance, one suggestion is don&apos;t use color.

 Again, this goes back to the idea that wireframes and sketches are about content.
-It\'s about figuring out how you want to lay it out and use it.
+It&apos;s about figuring out how you want to lay it out and use it.
-Once you start throwing in color, things start taking on more meaning when maybe they weren\'t supposed to.
-You want to be very consistent when you\'re doing your side.
-Don\'t worry about other things such as padding and spacing and certain little elements that might be different on a single page.
+Once you start throwing in color, things start taking on more meaning when maybe they weren&apos;t supposed to.
+You want to be very consistent when you&apos;re doing your side.
+Don&apos;t worry about other things such as padding and spacing and certain little elements that might be different on a single page.
 Think about your over line sketch.
-The next one is always a problem for people because when you\'re designing you actually tend to get really into it.
-It\'s important that you use actual content in your page because when you do this it really helps you visually look at the page and realize, this part\'s getting lost or this section is really too big.
+The next one is always a problem for people because when you&apos;re designing you actually tend to get really into it.
+It&apos;s important that you use actual content in your page because when you do this it really helps you visually look at the page and realize, this part&apos;s getting lost or this section is really too big.
 Maybe I should be breaking it up in to more sections.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->